apace100/origins-docs/docs/power_types/recipe.md

 [Power Type](../power_types.md)

-Allows a player with this power to use the defined crafting recipe.
+Allows a player with this power to craft the defined crafting recipe.

 Type ID: `origins:recipe`